By Martin Langer

-The 26-year-old has scored at a scarcely credible rate over the last three seasons, more than 100 for his former club Porto and current employer combined, but remains uneasy at comparisons that are increasingly being drawn between himself Messi and Ronaldo.
+The 26-year-old has scored at a scarcely credible rate over the last three seasons, over 100 for his former club Porto and current employers combined, but remains uneasy at comparisons that are increasingly being drawn between himself, Messi and Ronaldo.

 Hard work, dedication and persistence, allied to a remarkable knack of being in the right place at the right time, have been the key to the Colombian’s remarkable record since he swapped the blue of Porto for the red of Atletico following the Portuguese side’s Europa League triumph 18 months ago and no amount of personal acclaim is likely to change his approach.

 Falcao’s scintillating form saw Atletico win last season’s Europa League, scoring 12 goals en route to the final.
-The Colombian striker also lifted the European Super Cup after he bagged a hat trick against Chelsea in an impressive 4-1 win, the side that covets his signature most and which has been linked with a January raid.
+The Colombian striker also lifted the European Super Cup after he bagged a hat-trick against Chelsea in an impressive 4-1 win, the side that covets his signature most and are closing in on a £48.1 million January deal.

-While Falcao’s reputation in Europe is certainly on the rise, his global stock would certainly gain a healthy kick were Colombia to continue its recent impressive form and qualify for the 2014 World Cup in Brazil.
+While Falcao’sreputation in Europe is certainly on the rise, his global stock would certainly gain a healthy kick were Colombia to continue their recent impressive form and qualify for the 2014 World Cup in Brazil.

-Jose Pekerman’s side currently sits third in the CONMEBOL standings, four points behind leader Argentina with a game in hand.
+Jose Pekerman’s side currently sit third in the Conmebol standings, four points behind leaders Argentina with a game in hand.
 A vibrant side spearheaded by Falcao and complimented by the attacking flair of Porto duo Jackson Martinez and James Rodriguez has emerged, but their talismanic striker insists it’s far too early to dream of World Cup glory.

-“Yes, I feel [we are improving].
-We have had an improvement in the results.
+"Yes, I feel [we are improving].
+We have had an improvement in results.
 Since Jose Pekerman’s appointment we have freed our mind.
-We’ve climbed in the WC qualification table thanks to some important victories," Falcao said.
+We’ve climbed in the World Cup qualification table thanks to some important victories.

-“Having said this, there’s a long way to go and there are some crucial games left.
-We have to carry on this way and, if we keep on gaining points things, will end up nicely.
-But we cannot relax."
+"Having said this, there’s a long way to go and there are some crucial games left.
+We have to carry on this way and, if we keep on gaining points, will end up nicely.
+But we cannot relax.

 The scheme intends to create one million school days over the next three years and builds on the work the company has already done to support education globally.